MalaHard-RoboTech/Documentation_Climb/1_Winch_Calculator/winch_calculator.md

 #calculator
-This is our calculation to select right motors for  "arganelli"

-here you can found aother point about calculus: Excel (Misure da matlab)
+This is our calculation to select right motors for  "arganelli". here you can found aother point about calculus: Excel (Misure da matlab).

-table reference worst case scenario: jump 3 class 10 kg
+table reference worst case scenario: jump 3 class 10 kg.

 ![[reference_table.jpg]]

-### data taken into account from the table and from matlab
+### Data taken into account from the table and from matlab

 $\text{Robot mass} = 10\, \mathrm{kg}$
 $\text{Jump reference (m)}: [0.5, 1, -10] \rightarrow [0.5, 4, -2]$